 Consider the following sell-by-owner alternatives if saving money is your main goal:

-- Discount Real Estate Brokers: The best discount real estate brokers offer all the services that traditional Realtors do but at discounted rates.
+- Discount Real Estate Brokers: The best discount real estate brokers in Oregon offer all the services that traditional Realtors do but at discounted rates.
 They usually charge 1.5% to 3% commissions to list your home.

 - 1% Commission Realtors: Clients save thousands by working with discount brokers at 1% commission rates.